FrankzAlarcon/Rick-and-Morty-API/README.md

 # TrainingFetch
-Trainning fecth to the ricky and morty API
+Training fecth to the ricky and morty API